-Due to the unprecedented number of COVID-19 cases we are currently experiencing in the valley, the availability of testing supplies is in great shortage.
-In response to these circumstances, which are beyond our control, we will be limiting testing to those individuals who are experiencing COVID like symptoms and are at greatest risk of severe disease.
+In response to a shortage in testing supplies, we will be limiting testing to individuals who are experiencing COVID-like symptoms and are at greatest risk of severe disease.

 - Cardiovascular disease

 - And neurodevelopmental disorders